wpilibsuite/allwpilib/simulation/halsim_xrp/README.md

 The control byte is used to indicate the current `enabled` state of the WPILib robot code.
 When this is set to `1`, the robot is enabled, and when it is set to `0` it is disabled.

-Messages originating from the XRP do not need to set the control byte.
+Messages originating from the XRP have an unspecified value for the control byte.

 ### Tagged Data